oroinc/documentation/backend/entities/entity-manager.rst

 Entity Manager
 ==============

 Class |OroEntityManager| is used to extend some native Doctrine Entity Manager functionality.
-In case any other modifications are required, your class should extend `OroEntityManager` instead of the Doctrine Entity Manager.
+If any other modifications are required, your class should extend `OroEntityManager` instead of the Doctrine Entity Manager.

 **Additional ORM Lifecycle Events**